eliassun/ipsec/README.md

 # Demo: Okta/SAML Remote User VPN
 This feature can create a single username for both IPSec remote VPN and OpenVPN.
-The endpoint user will login Okta/SAML first to generate a temporary token for both IPSec remote VPN and OpenVPN. e.g. iOS can use the same e-mail and the token to login VPN service.
+The endpoint user will login Okta/SAML first to generate a temporary token for both IPSec remote VPN and OpenVPN. e.g. iOS can use the e-mail and the token to login VPN service.
 Then the MacOS/Win still can use the same e-mail and the same token to login the OpenVPN.